-Finally, as the stock performance graph in our 2017 Annual Report on Form 10-K shows, \$100 invested in LTC common stock on December 31, 2012 would be worth \$157.69 on December 31, 2017, which is in line with \$157.14 from a like investment in the NAREIT Equity REIT Index.
+Performance data provided by our independent compensation consultant at the end of 2018 showed that our operating financial performance as Return on Invested Capital, Return on Assets, and Return on Equity was above the 85th percentile of our peer group.
+Furthermore, the stock performance graph in our 2018 Annual Report on Form 10-K shows that \$100 invested in LTC common stock on December 31, 2013 would be worth \$151.08 on December 31, 2018, as compared with \$146.27 from a like investment in the NAREIT Equity REIT Index, further demonstrating our outperformance as compared to REITs across all property types and market capitalizations, not just with our peer group or the health care real estate group.

-2017 Compensation Highlights
+2018 Compensation Highlights